 It is the student's responsibility to ensure all assessment tasks are submitted by the due date or performed in class at the specified time.
-Unless an application for an extension has been approved by the Deputy Principal or Principal, the late submission or completion of a task will result in a 20% reduction of marks per day being awarded for that task (see 2.11 and 2.17 below).
+Unless an application for an extension has been approved by the Deputy Principal or Principal, the late submission or completion of a task will result in a 20% reduction of marks per day being awarded for that task.

-Extensions for assessment tasks completed outside the classroom must be given to the Deputy Principal responsible for the student's Year or the Principal using the school's Illness / Misadventure Application Form (see sample copy pages 26, 27) well before the due date of the task.
+Extensions for assessment tasks completed outside the classroom must be given to the Deputy Principal responsible for the student's Year or the Principal using the school's Illness / Misadventure Application Form well before the due date of the task.

-If a student is unable to complete a task at the specified time they must seek an extension from the Deputy Principal responsible for their Year or the Principal using the school's Illness / Misadventure ApplicationForm (see 2.8 below).
+If a student is unable to complete a task at the specified time they must seek an extension from the Deputy Principal responsible for their Year or the Principal using the school's Illness / Misadventure Application Form.